 The admission process includes an interview with an Enrollment Services Representative.
 During the interview, the Enrollment Services Representative discusses available programs in relation to the applicant's career objectives, training needs, and motivations.
-Applicants must provide a written statement about why they want to enter their chosen career.
 An interview with department faculty may be required in some programs.

 Candidates should be in good health.
 A background check and/or drug screening may also be required for some programs.
-Carrington College's Enrollment Review Board evaluates applications, and applicants are promptly notified of the Board's decision.
 Some programs have additional age or other program-specific requirements that are found in program overviews.